mcpgovernance/mcp-profile-docs/source/introduction.rst

 MCP Implementations
 -------------------

-The following versions of the MCP have been implemented as plugin metadata schemas for version 2.8.x of GeoNetwork opensource (see :term:`GeoNetwork`):
+The following versions of the MCP have been implemented as plugin metadata schemas for version 2.10.x of GeoNetwork opensource (see :term:`GeoNetwork`):

 - Version 2.0 (described by this document)
 - Version 2.1 experimental (this document plus experimental extensions under development by users of the MCP)
 - Version 1.4
 - Version 1.5 experimental (=1.4 + experimental extensions)

-.. index:: Implementations of the MCP, GeoNetwork 2.8.x (ANZMEST)
+.. index:: Implementations of the MCP, GeoNetwork 2.10.x (ANZMEST)

-You can obtain a complete release of GeoNetwork version 2.8 with the MCP configured and ready to use in the ANZMEST package of GeoNetwork 2.8 for AU/NZ users at http://anzlicmet.bluenet.utas.edu.au.
+You can obtain a complete release of GeoNetwork version 2.10.x with the MCP configured and ready to use in the ANZMEST package of GeoNetwork 2.10.x for AU/NZ users at http://sourceforge.net/projects/anzmest.
+A beta release of the ANZMEST package of GeoNetwork 3.1.x can be built by cloning and building the develop branch from the github repository at http://github.com/anzmest.
+An installer release of 3.1.x with MCP 2.0 will be available from the sourceforge site from December 2015.